NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Plant Soul Siblings.md

 **Prerequisites** Animal Soul Siblings
 * * *
 You're now able to connect with the spirits present in the greenery of the natural world.
-You gain [[Speak with Plants|Speak with Plants]] as a primal innate spell that you can cast once per day.
+You gain [[Spells/Speak with Plants|Speak with Plants]] as a primal innate spell that you can cast once per day.
 You get a +2 circumstance bonus to Diplomacy checks to Gather Information from animals or plants.

 *Source: Pathfinder #199: To Bloom Below the Web* *OGL*